What Happens When Corporations Hate Their Own Customers

 In the financial services industry, we have seen the criminality from the mortgage fraud that caused the 2008 recession.
 We also have seen the global felony that affected millions of unsuspecting investors worldwide, as prosecutors made the case that traders at some of the world’s largest banks rigged LIBOR rates, foreign exchange, and gold and silver prices.

-The financial services industry also shows few signs of changing their anti-customer behavior.
-But, thankfully for astute customers, there are more choices for investors to find a replacement.
-This is because there are more online investing firms that focus on keeping fees and expenses down, such as Betterment, Wealthfront, Robinhood, Motif, Future Advisor, and Personal Capital, and for banking services, Aspiration or credit unions.
+The financial services industry also shows few signs of changing its anti-customer behavior.
+But, thankfully, for astute customers, investors have more choices when finding a replacement.
+This is because more online investing firms focus on keeping fees and expenses down such as Betterment, Wealthfront, Robinhood, Motif, Future Advisor, and Personal Capital, and for banking services, Aspiration or credit unions.

-There are also customer-owned, co-op credit unions to counter the criminal acts of the world’s largest banks that engage in price rigging (Chase, JP Morgan, Barclays, Barclays, UBS, Bank of America, JPMorgan Chase and the Royal Bank of Scotland) and in domestic fraud against their own customers (Wells Fargo.)
+There are also customer-owned, co-op credit unions to counter the criminal acts of the world’s largest banks, which engage in price rigging (Chase, JP Morgan, Barclays, Barclays, UBS, Bank of America, JPMorgan Chase, and the Royal Bank of Scotland) and domestic fraud against their own customers (Wells Fargo).

-The power of the public in these abusive situations is simple: walk away from criminal or arrant corporations that do not care about you.
+The public’s power in these abusive situations is simple: walk away from criminal or arrant corporations that do not care about you.
 Close your checking account at a bank that makes the news for price rigging.
 Instead, go to a credit union.
-Close your account at a money management firm or financial advisors who pushes you to buy proprietary, more expensive mutual funds.
+Close your account at a money management firm or financial advisor who pushes you to buy proprietary, more expensive mutual funds.

-So, as we approach baseball season, remember that in order to protect your hard-earned money, adopt the “one strike and you’re out rule.”
+So, as we approach baseball season, remember that to protect your hard-earned money, adopt the “one strike and you’re out rule.”
 Don’t let a corporation or financial advisor lead you into their territory without making them provide good reasons.
-Even then, take their advice and have it evaluated by an informed, third party.
-This is the only way to protect yourself against the friendly corporation that really hates you.
+Even then, take their advice and evaluate it by an informed third party.
+This is the only way to protect yourself against the friendly corporation that hates you.

 LEAVE A REPLY